-A&F Provides Vital Support to the School and its Students
+Please Help Provide Vital Support to LaGuardia and Its Students

 "We would sing a Walter Hawkins gospel song one minute and follow it with the singing of 'In Sempiterna Saecula, Amen" from Rossini's "Stabat Mater."
 No one batted an eye or thought this was strange.
 This was who we were.
 We were black, white, Asian, Latino, gay, straight, Jewish, Christian, Buddhist, rich, middle-class, poor........outside lay a divided America, but we were brothers and sisters who shared the common joy in making music, art, dance and theater."
 Ladd Boris, M&A '80